bertomartin/git-recipes/content/03-object-database.md

    100644 blob 4cbff340eb407e09e3b94b7a4de88e30546d3b1f app.rb
    040000 tree a8320d12018d3834d5c1ff9f7cf27b577b518855 lib

-A tree contains a list of references to other objects; both SHA1 hashes are present in the list of objects we saw earlier.
+A tree contains a list of references to other objects; both SHA1 hashes are present in the list of objects we saw listed earlier.
 In addition to the hashes, a tree file also lists the original file attributes, object types and original filename.
 Note how this tree object refers to another tree object for our `lib` directory.
 That object will contain a single entry for our `store.rb` file.
 So, a tree object maps blobs and other trees to files and directories in a working copy.
+Or, to rephrase, it maps Git objects to filesystem objects.

 Let's move on to the next object in our database:

     ~/waterbug $ git cat-file -t 09bca756d335370122589e443ec7056f5de731153
     commit

-It is a commit object, and its contents will not surprise you:
+It is a commit object, and its contents will not surprise you, as you will likely have seen something similar in the output of a `git log` command:

     ~/waterbug $ git cat-file -p 09bca756d335370122589e443ec7056f5de73115
     tree 48dd33fbe5b424477f4b44ca98f58aff7b4f727c